GluuFederation/gluu-gateway/README.md

 ```
 When you got this above message that means installation done successful.
 Next, process is to make tunnel to `https://localhost:1338` and use konga.
 If your port is open then you use konga directly in browser i:e `https://hostname:1338`.

-> Note: After login, Go to `connection` tab and select the one to use by clicking on the respective star icon.
+> Note: After login, Go to `connection` tab and select the one kong node to use by clicking on the respective star icon.

 ## Configuration